-For the three and six months ended May 31, 2018, RB Foods added \$144.0 million and \$271.6 million, respectively, to our sales.
-The impact of RB Foods on our consolidated income before income taxes for the three and six months ended May 31, 2018 was not material, taking into account the effects of the transaction and integration expenses and financing costs.
+The incremental impact to our sales from RB Foods were \$114.4 million and \$386.0 million for the three and nine months ended August 31, 2018, respectively.
+For the three and nine months ended August 31, 2017, RB Foods added \$22.5 million to our sales.
+The impact of RB Foods on our consolidated income before income taxes for the three and nine months ended August 31, 2018 was not material, taking into account the effects of the transaction and integration expenses and financing costs.
+For the three and nine months ended August 31, 2017, the impact of RB Foods on our consolidated income before income taxes approximated the transaction and integration expenses previously noted.

 The following unaudited pro forma information presents consolidated financial information as if RB Foods had been acquired at the beginning of fiscal 2016.
 Interest expense has been adjusted to reflect the debt issued to finance the acquisition as though that debt had been outstanding at December 1, 2015.
-The pro forma results reflect amortization expense of approximately \$4.0 million, relating to definite lived intangible assets recorded based upon preliminary third-party valuations.
-The pro forma results for the six months ended May 31, 2017 do not include certain transaction and integration costs, amortization of the acquisition-date fair value adjustment of inventories and costs associated with the Bridge financing commitment, since all of these costs would be reflected in the fiscal year ended November 30, 2016, assuming that the acquisition had occurred as of December 1, 2015.
+The pro forma results reflect amortization expense of approximately \$6.0 million, relating to definite lived intangible assets recorded based upon preliminary third-party valuations.
+The pro forma results for the nine months ended August 31, 2017 do not include certain transaction and integration costs, amortization of the acquisition-date fair value adjustment of inventories and costs associated with the bridge financing commitment, since all of these costs would be reflected in the fiscal year ended November 30, 2016, assuming that the acquisition had occurred as of December 1, 2015.
 The pro forma adjustments previously noted have been adjusted for the applicable income tax impact.
 Basic and diluted shares outstanding have been adjusted to reflect the issuance of 6.35 million shares of our common stock non-voting to partially finance the acquisition.

-(in millions, except per share data) Six month hs ended May 31, 2017
+(in millions, except per share data) ths ended August 31, 2017

-Net sales \$ 2,433.4
+Net sales \$ 3,718.1

-Net income 208.9
+Net income 351.0

-Earnings per share - basic \$ 1.59
+Earnings per share - basic \$ 2.67

-Earnings per share - diluted \$ 1.57
+Earnings per share - diluted \$ 2.64